CppSharp/nft-gift-parser/README.MD/readme.English.md

 ![Komugi and Komaru](files/komugi_and_komaru.png)

-Thank you for your support
+If you can't donate right now, you can still support the project by giving it a ⭐.
+Thanks